muhlemmer/pagination/README.md

 ### Prerequisites

-This package has been developed with Go version 1.10.1 However, no extremely new features have been used, by best knowledge of the author.
+This package has been developed with Go version 1.10.1 However, no recent added features have been used, by best knowledge of the author.
 So it might work on older version as well.

 ### Usage